wp-plugins/what-would-seth-godin-do/readme.txt

 == Upgrade Notice ==
+= 2.0.3 =
+The WWSGD counter (and cookie) is now site-wide, not a separate counter for each page.
+(This is a return to the original v1 behavior.)

 = 2.0.2 =
 WWSGD now works when WordPress is installed in a separate directory from the site root.